michael2008/ME-Live-Doc/docs/getting-started.rst

 RIG kit offered by DataMesh has been equipped with all necessary software in advance.

-The assembly process of RIG kit is demonstrated in the ":ref:`fig_rig-assembly`" and steps are as follows:
+The assembly process of RIG kit is demonstrated in Picture ":ref:`fig_rig-assembly`" and steps are as follows:

 .. _fig_rig-assembly:
 .. figure:: images/getting-started-rig-assembly-diagram.png
-   :height: 450
+   :width: 50
    :align: center
    :alt: Rig Assembly Diagram
    :figclass: align-center